 The P&PRC provides written feedback to every unit on its health or effectiveness, and a summary spreadsheet of rubric results to all units and to the President.
 In addition, the Committee analyzes the results of each program review cycle overall, and sends the President a Summary of Program Health and Effectiveness.
-It identifies Exemplary Programs, Strong

-Programs, Healthy Programs with Specific Concerns, and Distressed Programs that require the focused assistance of senior management in identifying the steps needed to improve.
-The President distributes this Summary to the College community, along with the summary spreadsheet of rubric results and documentation of annual planning priorities (see documents 01.20.01-01.20.04, 01.17.03-01.17.04; see below).
+It identifies Exemplary Programs, Strong Programs, Healthy Programs with Specific Concerns, and Distressed Programs that require the focused assistance of senior management in identifying the steps needed to improve.
+The President distributes this Summary to the College community, along with the summary spreadsheet of rubric results and documentation of annual planning priorities (see below).